lprichard/machine_learning/README.md

 **HousingInsecurity_DataKind_EDA.ipynb**

 Objectives:
-- Using data on housing loss to find factors that can reduce housing insecurity.
+- Use data on housing loss to find factors that can reduce housing insecurity.
-- Exploring if Florida reserves more units for certain protected groups compared to other locations?
+- Explore whether Florida reserves more units for certain protected groups compared to other locations.

 Skills:
 - Exploratory Data Analysis